frfn/typescript-basics/src/7. more on interfaces/notes.md

     - `Animal` is a class
     - `name` is a string

-2. `new ClassName`in AnimalConstructor will instantiate an object with that class + will return an object of type Animal
+2. `new (nameOfObj: string): T`in AnimalConstructor will instantiate an object with that class + will return an object of type Animal

-    - Animal variable is going to be the class Name

-3. This is still confusing, I think I have to see it in action, examples like this just does not connect ..
+    - `Animal` is the constructor, as we see name of the object will be whatever the first argument will be for initializeAnimal

+3. const animal = [new Animal(name)] <-- governed by AnimalConstructor

+I got woo hoo!!